Wunkolo/libsai/Sai.md

 					Channel
 				);
-				Channel++; // Move on to next channel if( Channel >= 4 ) // skip all other channels besides the ones we care about {
+				Channel++; // Move on to next channel if( Channel >= 4 ) // skip all other channels besides the RGBA ones we care about {
 					for( size_t i = 0; i < 4; i++ )
 					{